 |Field Level Security||●|

 Enterprise applications often need to integrate with popular SaaS, services, internal systems and data.
-Project Oakdale and the Common Data Service both have powerful integration capabilities.
+Dataverse and the Common Data Service both have powerful integration capabilities.

-With Project Oakdale, integration is delivered primarily via connectors.
-Support for both standard connectors and the ability to use the Common Data Service connector to connect to a Project Oakdale for Teams environment are included.
+With Dataverse, integration is delivered primarily via connectors.
+Support for both standard connectors and the ability to use the Common Data Service connector to connect to a Dataverse for Teams environment are included.
 Users with Premium licenses have access to the full set of over 350 standard and premium connectors available.
-This provides the ability to bring data into or retrieve data from tables in Project Oakdale, execute workflows when data in those tables change, and also use data from tables in workflow logic.
+This provides the ability to bring data into or retrieve data from tables in Dataverse, execute workflows when data in those tables change, and also use data from tables in workflow logic.

 The Common Data Service can also utilize connectors.
 In addition, it also includes additional built in integration capabilities that can export data to a data lake or publish events to event hub, service bus, or via webhooks.
 It also has TDS support which provides integration with SQL Server